themesberg/flowbite/content/getting-started/mcp-ui.md

 4. Go back to the Settings > Connectors page, and click on "Create in the Browser Connectors"
 5. Add a custom connector with the MCP Server URL: `[NGROK_FORWARDING_URL]/mcp`
 6. Click on "Create to add the MCP server as a Connector"
-7. To use your newly created connector in the chat, click + then More and select it.
+7. To use your connector in the chat, click "+"" then "More" and select it.

 ### Claude Web

 Make sure that you have a paid plan to create an application on Claude.

 1. Go to Settings > Connectors
-2. Locate the "Connectors" section
+2. Find the "Connectors" section
-3. Click "Add custom connector" at the bottom of the section
+3. Click on "Add custom connector" at the bottom of the section
 4. Add your connector's remote MCP server URL: [NGROK_FORWARDING_URL]/mcp
-5. Finish configuring your connector and click Add
+5. Finish configuring your connector and click "Add"
-6. To enable connectors, use the Search and tools button on the lower left of the chat.
+6. To enable connectors, use the "Search and tools button" on the lower left of the chat interface.

 ### Gemini CLI